26 Best Movies to learn Japanese in 2026

 19. Ringu (リング) — 1998

-Ringu is one of Japan’s silver screen’s most famous horror movies.
-Thus, it is the ideal movie for learning Japanese who love watching horror films.
+Ringu is one of Japan’s most famous horror movies.
+Thus, it is an ideal film for learning Japanese for those who enjoy watching horror films.

 The R-rated movie showcases a bizarre and horrifying videotape that kills and destroys anyone who sees it.
-The only exception is unless it can crack the mystery covering it.
+The only exception is if it can crack the mystery covering it.

 Ringu, a Hollywood remake called “Ring,” is a flick that puts you in a problematic situation of not missing out.
-So if you are looking for a Japanese horror movie, watch this.
+If you are looking for a Japanese horror film, watch this.

 The movie contains many wonderful phrases, syntax, and excellent vocabulary flow.
-This is suitable for both beginners and intermediate Japanese language students.
-It gives lots of room to grasp the underlying meaning.
+This is suitable for both beginner and intermediate students of Japanese.
+It provides ample room to grasp the underlying meaning.

 20. Shoplifters (万引き家族) — 2018